Facts about Chrome Plating – Process, Types, and Applications

 Roll Plating Chrome

-Cylindrical tools like rollers and printing cylinders undergo electrolytic coating with chrome through roll plating.
+Cylindrical tools, such as rollers and printing cylinders, undergo electrolytic coating with chrome through a roll plating process.
 A rotating mechanism rolls a part through a chromium bath to achieve an even chrome layer.

-Due to the high durability of the chrome layer, roll plating is ideal for parts experiencing high wear, such as printing or industrial machinery parts.
+Due to the high durability of the chrome layer, roll plating is ideal for parts that experience high wear, such as those used in printing or industrial machinery.
 It is harder, resistant to corrosion, and available in a polished finish.

 Chrome Plating vs. Zinc Plating Vs. Nickel Plating